One of the biggest things the world can do to slow climate change is to cut greenhouse gas emissions from burning oil, coal and natural gas.

 It’s true that a home solar array is just another home improvement product like vinyl siding installation or a new roof that you can get from a local contractor.
 It’s also true that a solar panel is just another tool like a hammer or a circular saw that you can pick up at Home Depot.
 You don’t need much help from government to buy a hammer or get vinyl siding installed on your home.
 So, why does the government need to be involved with solar?

 It’s because solar has one crucial difference.
 Unlike a wall’s worth of vinyl siding, a solar array is not meant to be a stand-alone collection of hardware that that you just bolt on and forget.
 Except for very small applications, like to run outdoor lighting, solar panels are only useful if they’re part of a larger energy system that goes far beyond your own building.
+If you already have solar panels fitted within your property and you feel like they need a good cleaning (of which you are not capable of doing yourself), you can always use the assistance of a solar cleaning company to get the job done professionally.

 For most uses of solar power at homes and businesses, you need a way to use solar panels effectively for affordable, reliable electric power.
 And today, that usually means tying the panels into the electrical grid.